prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 Unlike the previous monitor, this display has powerful audio and a wireless charging station.
 Unfortunately there aren't any USB ports and the color accuracy isn't superb.

-All in all, we think it's a nice monitor with great added features included a wireless charging base, gamer friendly settings and a high-quality sound system.
+All in all, we think it's a nice monitor with great added features including a wireless charging base, gamer-friendly settings and a high-quality sound system.

 [View on Amazon](http://amzn.to/2zjqaqy){: .big-button}

 ## [AOC Agon AG352UCG](http://amzn.to/2yQ1oed) - $900
 ![AOC Agon AG352UCG](/img/1440p-monitors/aoc.png){: .img-middle}

 **14.** With a high price tag, poor selection of ports, some may be discouraged from purchasing this monitor.
-However, it features G-Sync compatibillity, a beautiful anti-glare display, and fantastic color accuracy.
+However, it features G-Sync compatibility, a beautiful anti-glare display, and fantastic color accuracy.

 All in all, there might be better monitors out there for the money, but it's not a bad choice, either.